Disease

 Symptoms

-• soft, mushy tissue at the center or base of the plant
+• soft, mushy tissue concentrated at the center or base of the plant

-• a foul smell coming from the base
+• a foul or sour smell noticeable when leaning close to the base

 Causes